the-ginger-geek/flapjack/README.md

 Flapjack supports code generation to further streamline your development process.
 By annotating specific methods, Flapjack can automatically generate boilerplate code, reducing redundancy.

 ### Annotating Methods for Code Generation
-Use the @LoadingMethod() annotation on methods you wish to generate loading logic for.
+Use the @AsyncLoader() annotation on methods you wish to generate loading logic for.
 The annotated method should be prefixed with _$ for the generator to work correctly.

 ```dart
 part 'my_view_model.flapjack.dart';